A Lagrangian Duality Approach to Active Learning: Related Work

 The literature on active learning is voluminous and a myriad of strategies for the pool-based setting have been proposed \citep{al_survey}.
 In what follows, we describe some of the approaches most connected to our work.

+A simple way of measuring model uncertainty is by computing the entropy of the predicted class distribution.
+Designed for the sequential case, Entropy Sampling \citep{poolbased} selects the unlabeled sample with highest associated output entropy.
 Among the relevant methods is BADGE \citep{BADGE}, which employs a lower bound on the norm of the gradients in the final layer of the network as a measure of informativeness.
 BADGE balances diversity and informativeness by using the $k$-MEANS++ seeding algorithm to select a batch with large Gram determinant in the gradient space.
-Other methods that propose notions of informativeness are BALD \citep{BALD}, which uses the mutual information between predictions and model parameters as an uncertainty measure, and Learning Loss \citep{learninglossal}, which trains a loss prediction module and queries the samples that hypothetically generate high errors (and thus large model updates.)
-Moreover, \citet{uncert_guarantees, uncert_samp_precon} provide theoretical insights and convergence rates for a family of uncertainty-based sampling strategies.
+BAIT \citep{BAIT} builds on traditional, Information Matrix based methods to efficiently select a batch that optimizes a bound on the MLE error in a two stage manner.
+Other methods that propose notions of informativeness are BALD \citep{BALD}, which uses the mutual information between predictions and model parameters as an uncertainty measure, and Learning Loss \citep{learninglossal}, which trains a loss prediction module and queries the samples that hypothetically generate high errors (and, thus, large model updates).
+VAAL \citep{VAAL} and WAAL \citep{WAAL} are methodologically similar to \citep{learninglossal} in the sense that they all use a multipartite system consisting of a feature encoder, a prediction head and an auxiliary estimator.
+This is also the case for the strategy presented in this paper.

+Some diversity-promoting approaches are compatible with many informativeness measures.
+A popular approach is to cluster the samples of the unlabeled set and then select informative points from each cluster \citep{div_kmeans1, div_kmeans2, div_kmeans3}.
+In \citep{div_approx}, Monte Carlo sampling is used to simulate sequences of length $b$ of the sequential algorithm, and then a \textit{best-matching} combination of the sequences is used to build a batch.
+A simpler approach is to select the $b$ most informative points after a stochastic perturbation of the informativeness scores \citep{stoch_db}.

-Some methods do not enforce informativeness or uncertainty explicitly, but rather query a set of data points that is maximally representative of the entire unlabeled set.
+Some methods do not enforce informativeness explicitly, but rather query a set of data points that is maximally representative of the entire unlabeled set.
 Coreset \citep{CORESET}, for instance, formulates pool-based active learning as a core-set selection problem, and aims to identify a set of points that geometrically covers the entire representation space.
 To do this, Coreset selects the batch that when added to the labeled set, minimizes the maximum distance between labeled and unlabeled examples.
 Coreset is compatible with deep neural networks and can be used in both regression and classification settings.
 Similarly, DAL \citep{disc_active_learning} emphasizes representativeness by framing active learning as a binary classification task and selecting queries that maximize the similarity between the labeled and unlabeled set.